vaibhavpatil123/Devloper-journay-notes/README.md

-# My Dev Notes can-help-you
+# My Dev Notes for you!
 Mydevnotes-can-help-you

 Quick referance examples and links